Sejmou/anwesenheiten-manager/README.md

 ## Live demo with dummy data
 Go to [https://tuwien-chor-dashboard.vercel.app/](https://tuwien-chor-dashboard.vercel.app/) and log in with `test.admin@example.com` and password `asdfasdf`.

+## TODOs and nice-to-haves I will probably never find the time for
+This project is very much a playground for me to learn how to make things happen.
+I was still very much in the process of figuring things out as I added features.
+As a consequence of this, much of this code is a bit of a sh*tshow.
+Here I list some things that I would like to do if I had the time, just to keep track and prioritize stuff and fix it if I were to find the time to work on this again.

+- [ ] code smells and changes required to reduce them
+  - [ ] move all routes in `pages/api` to tRPC routers
+  - [ ] unify data fetching (some routes use getStaticProps, some getServerSideProps, some fetch on client side - even that is done with different approaches lol)
+  - [ ] refactor ugly backend stats collection code to just use SQL lol
+  - [ ] find a simpler and more bullet-proof way to handle authentication (or rather, actually understand what nextauth does lol)
+- [ ] cool new tech
+  - [ ] move from NextJS to SvelteKit
+  - [ ] move from Prisma to drizzle
+- [ ] UI
+  - [ ] redesign (really looks ugly lol)
+  - [ ] replace Material UI with more lightweight custom components
+- [ ] More control about admin accounts (changing passwords, emails, names, deleting accounts, etc.)

 ## Installing the project locally

 This guide only explains how to do this on Ubuntu.
 Things might be different for Windows or MacOS.